IgnacioGB1990/Data_Desafio/README.md

 # Data - Desafio de Tripulaciones

-The **goal** of this project is to calculate the water footprint of Spanish consumers and help them **reduce it** by giving them tailored advice depending on their group.
+The **goal** of this project is to calculate the water footprint of Spanish consumers and help them **reduce it** by giving them tailored advice.

 We have applied a ML model to address this **unsupervised classification** problem and clustered the consumers into **two groups.**